TicudeanTudorAndrei/Z-Score-Anomaly-Detector-FPGA/README.md

 ![Nexys](images/nexys.jpg)

+> The 4 left diagrams measure the % utilization of a resource type (FF, LUT, DSP, BRAM) available on the specific FPGA (Oy) in relation with the number of streams (Ox)

+> The right column diagram shows how many instances of a Z-Score circuit can fit on a single FPGA device (Naive (blue) - replicated single-stream circuit vs Multi-Flux (green) - using the multi-stream architecture with shared computation modules)

 Comparisons include:

-* Resource utilisation for replicated single-stream architectures vs optimized multi-stream pipeline architecture
+* Resource utilization for replicated single-stream architectures vs. optimized multi-stream pipeline architecture
 * Amount of circuit instances that can fit on one FPGA

-Results show superior scalability and resource utilization for the multi-stream approach.
+Results show superior (double) scalability and resource utilization for the multi-stream approach (40 vs. 87 for Zynq and 11 vs. 24 for Nexys)

 ---